 - Carol B. Cornman, B.S., R.N., P.A., Director of the Alzheimer's Disease Registry and related projects.
 She handles all requests for information from the registry.
-Her research interests include ethnic differences in ADRD, incorporating wellness activities that maintain independence in the elderly and consumer directed care. - Courtney Davis, M.H.A., Research Associate, provides program evaluation for activities related to the office for the Study of Aging.
-Her research interests include consumer directed care. - Dorothy Davis, B.A., serves as Data Manager for the Alzheimer's Disease Registry, including Community Long Term Care (CLTC), vital records, Department of Mental Health, and other registry databases. - Bettina Fisher Drake, M.P.H., Graduate Research Assistant, is a doctoral student in Epidemiology.
-Her research interests focus on the epidemiology of aging, Alzheimer's disease, and health disparities. - James N. Laditka, D.A., Ph.D., M.P.A., M.A.T., Research Director of the Office for the Study of Aging, provides direction of the Office's research.
-His research focuses on the epidemiology of Alzheimer's disease and related disorders, health and health care disparities among older populations, active life expectancy, and quality of life in long-term care. - Marcia J. Lane, M.P.H., Associate Director of the Alzheimer's Disease Registry, provides program coordination and evaluation for activities related to the Placemat Strength Training Program and other program activities.
-Her research interests include older women's health issues, physical activity, ADRD and consumer directed care. - Jan Merling, M.A., CTRS, Education Coordinator, is the trainer for "Dementia Dialogues" and the Placemat Strength Training Program.
+Her research interests include ethnic differences in ADRD, incorporating wellness activities that maintain independence in the elderly, and consumer directed care. - Courtney Davis, M.H.A., Research Associate, provides program evaluation for activities related to the office for the Study of Aging.
+Her research interests include consumer directed care. - Dorothy Davis, B.A., serves as Data Manager for the Alzheimer's Disease Registry, including Community Long Term Care (CLTC), vital records, Department of Mental Health, and other registry databases. - Sara Lauren Fehling, B.A., Graduate Research Assistant, is a masters student in Health Services, Policy and Management.
+Her research interests focus on disaster preparedness in nursing homes. - James N. Laditka, D.A., Ph.D., M.P.A., M.A.T., Research Director of the Office for the Study of Aging, provides direction of the Office's research.
+His research focuses on the epidemiology of Alzheimer's disease and related disorders, health and health care disparities among older populations, active life expectancy, and quality of life in long-term care. - Marcia J. Lane, M.P.H., Associate Director of the Alzheimer's Disease Registry, provides program coordination and evaluation.
+Her research interests include older women's health issues, physical activity, ADRD, and consumer directed care. - Jan Merling, M.A., CTRS, Education Coordinator, is the trainer for "Dementia Dialogues" and the Placemat Strength Training Program.
 Her interests include adult learning and quality of life for older persons. - Candace N. Porter, M.S., Statistical Research Associate for the Alzheimer's Disease Registry and related projects.
-Her research interests include AIDS dementia, Alzheimer's disease and related disorders as causes of death, survival analysis, and longitudinal data analysis.
+Her research interests include AIDS dementia, Alzheimer's disease and related disorders as causes of death, survival analysis, and longitudinal data analysis. - Whitney Wall, B.S., Graduate Research Assistant, is a master's student in Health Promotion, Education and Behavior.
+Her research interests focus on educating health workers.